I was born in Eskilstuna on January 26, 1981. I live in, works in and owns a appartment in central Eskilstuna, very close to the train station.

 One thing to note are that of "Sega Megadrive Flashback HD" internal collection of games "Sonic 3" is not included becouse of licens reasons with the music.
 As I understand the soundtrack for "Sonic 3" was written by Michael Jackson.
 I own it on orignal cartridge since the old days so for me no problem.
 Instead it has for some, but not all, of "Segas" 8 bit only "Sonic" games like "Sonic Chaos" and "Sonic Triple Trouble" intergrated into the machine.
 I have got a copy of a "Prince of Persia" cartridge for "Megadrive" and the cartridge was first detected but the game did not start.
 Then I switched to an other electrical outlet and the cartridge started to work so if using normal cartridge and they dont work then try an other electrical outlet, I got inspiration to try this out becouse of "Evercade" problems that I solved this way after suggestion from ChatGPT so I thought maybee both machines problems could be solved the same way and it did.
 In the future I will only used the same electrical outlet for all my machines, they already share same HDMI cabel to the TV connected to a HDMI switch where I have one cabel that is flexible and an other is connected to my Blu Ray player.

 By accident I bought a used "Sega Master System II" and 3rd party parts for it I also bought like a VR to HDMI output machine since I alredy owned some cartridges but I failed to the machine to work not shure of VR to HDMI machines fault of or if the "Sega Master System II" machine is broke.
 I later bought a other second hand "Sega Master System" original version since it has better 3rd party cable support towards HDMI since "Sega Master System II" has only "VR" mode and cheaper parts overall.
-But some 3rd pary HDMI parts was not working 100% with colors untill I finnaly found one that worked.
+But some 3rd pary HDMI parts as not working 100% with colors untill I finnaly found one that worked.
 I fetched my old orignal "Sega Megadrive" from attic storage and it worked as well, "Megadrive" model 1 and "Master System" model 1 has same output cable.
 My original "Sega Megadrive" has better sound than the modernized "Sega Megadrive Flashback HD" that has build in HDMI port.
 In some games the original machine with a HDMI converter exclusive made for Sega also gives slightly better graphics.
 I can also add the "Sega Megadrive" power adapters also works with "Sega Master System".

 Later I decided to try Scart a cable and adapters and some Scart to HDMI adapters did not work well since not made for video games but I bought one adapter at a retro game store and I worked excellent with a "Megadrive" scart cable, it became a better picture than the old cable.
 Then I got my hands or an other type of AV cable with box made exclusive for Segas and its even better since Scart conversions to HDMI always loses something on the way but still depends on cable.
 There also exist "Megadrive" model 1 Scart cables that has a extra wire to attach to the 3,5 jackin port to get stereo sound, it otherwise it os only possible to get stereo sound through "Megadrive" model 1 if attaching headset or speakars to 3,5 port no matter of Scart cable or any other cable type like AV cable.
 I tried once such cable and by luck the cable gives better picture than my old Scart cable as well but that cable does not work on "Master System" and Scart on my older Scart loses soem part of screen so I use a AV cable dedicated to Sega devices when using my "Master System" and my special scart with extra wire when using "Megadrive" and designed Scart when attaching my "32X" to "Megadrive", more about "32X" later.